Jimmy Carter 1976 presidential campaign: Results

-Aftermath
+Aftermath and legacy

 The presidential transition of Jimmy Carter was the first systematic exercise in transition planning.
 He started his effort in the spring of 1976 when he became the presumptive Democratic nominee.
 Jack Watson was Carter's transition director.
 The pre-election transition effort was funded using $150,000 in campaign money, which created tension between Watson and Carter's campaign manager, Hamilton Jordan.
 After the election, President Ford assured his co-operation in the transfer of power.
 Jimmy Carter was inaugurated as the 39th president of the United States on January 20, 1977.
 He lost his re-election campaign in 1980 in a landslide to the Republican nominee, Ronald Reagan.
 Reagan defeated Walter Mondale in the 1984 presidential election.

 Carter was the only Democratic president between 1969 (Lyndon Johnson) and 1993 (Bill Clinton).
 Carter spent the years following his presidency being involved in a variety of national and international public policy, conflict resolution, human rights, and charitable causes, through the Carter Foundation.
-He was awarded the Noble Peace Prize in 2002 for his post-presidential work in finding peaceful solutions to international conflicts.
+He was awarded the Nobel Peace Prize in 2002 for his post-presidential work in finding peaceful solutions to international conflicts.

 Notably, this is the only modern presidential election in which both presidential and both vice-presidential candidates were still alive 30 years after the election, until Ford's death in 2006, and three of the four were alive after 44 years, until Walter Mondale's death in April 2021.
-Following Bob Dole's death in December 2021, Carter is the only candidate to be still alive.
+Following Bob Dole's death in December 2021, Carter was the only candidate still living until his death in December 2024.